-Meghan Markle's father to miss wedding
+Meghan sad over father's wedding absence

 His absence leaves a big question mark over who will walk Ms Markle down the aisle.

-Her mother, Doria Ragland, who arrived in the UK on Wednesday, would be one option, or she could choose to walk alone.
+Her mother, who arrived in the UK on Wednesday, would be one option, as would Prince Charles, Harry's father - or she could choose to walk alone.

 Ms Markle has 10 bridesmaids and pageboys, all under the age of eight.